 How the Prolife Movement is Aborting a Prolife Era

+In this episode, Kerry Baldwin explains how abortion laws are preventing the prolife movement from achieving a prolife era.
 Abortion has been legal in America for nearly half a century, and the prolife movement is no closer to winning the hearts and minds of people to overturn Roe and heal the damage brought by Roe.
-In this podcast episode, Kerry Baldwin explains how the prolife movement is aborting a prolife era.

 Specifically, she addresses the latest trend of Abortion Abolitionists viz Jeff Durbin and his End Abortion Now campaign by evaluating abortion through an economic and praxeological lens.
 Baldwin explains how the current is disjointed and continually at odds with each other.

 She also discuses the one glimmer of hope in the movement, crisis pregnancy centers, which – despite lack of funding that Planned Parenthood enjoy, are competing rather well with the abortion giant.

 Few issues are as emotionally-charged as abortion; it’s polarizing, so a productive dialogue is difficult to have.
 This polarization has also caused many to qualify their stance; “I’m pro-life, but…” Staunch advocates see this as weakness, even placing the blood of aborted babies on the hands of those less sure about the issue.
 Is this a topic that is beyond the point of no return?
 Is there no room to challenge or re-think our perspective of abortion in a rational way?

 I invite you to join me, as we Dare to Think about what it will actually take to end abortion.